Margaret Kerry

-Margaret Kerry (née Lynch; born May 11, 1929) is an American screen actress, dancer, voice artist, camera double, radio producer, director and host and media personality, best known for her work as a model for Walt Disney Pictures, where she served as the inspiration and pantomimed the Peter Pan character of Tinker Bell.
+Margaret Kerry (born Peggy Lynch; May 11, 1929) is an American screen actress, dancer, voice artist, camera double, radio producer, director and host and media personality, best known for her work as a model for Walt Disney Pictures, where she served as the inspiration and pantomimed the Peter Pan character of Tinker Bell.

 Early life

 Born as Peggy Lynch, in Springfield, Illinois, she was adopted at three years old and moved to Los Angeles.
-Her first role, at age 4, was as a fairy in the 1935 film A Midsummer Night's Dream directed by Max Reinhardt.
+Her first role was as a fairy in the 1935 film A Midsummer Night's Dream directed by Max Reinhardt.
 She worked under her real name as a dancer and actor in three of the Our Gang comedy shorts.

 Kerry served as a camera double for Elizabeth Taylor in film National Velvet at MGM.
 She attracted the attention of Eddie Cantor, who cast her in the role of his teenage daughter in the film If You Knew Susie.
 Cantor thought Lynch needed a more theatrical-sounding name to be more noticeable as an actor, so she officially became Margaret Kerry.
 She graduated from high school with honors while working on the film and would later graduate cum laude from Los Angeles City College.

 Career

 Television work/voice artistry

-Kerry as a teenager played the role of "Sharon" in the first network sitcoms, The Ruggles, on ABC-TV.
+Kerry as a teenager played the role of "Sharon" in the first network sitcom, The Ruggles, on ABC-TV.
 The show's farewell episode at the end of its three-year run featured Sharon's wedding and honeymoon.
-Kerry also appeared in two episodes of The Andy Griffith Show, and a 1950 episode of The Lone Ranger.
+Kerry also appeared in two episodes of The Andy Griffith Show, and in 1950 as 'Jane Carter' in The Squire episode of The Lone Ranger.
 A voiceover performer with twenty-one dialects and forty-eight character voices, Kerry provided voices on 52 episodes of the groundbreaking children's television show, Clutch Cargo, including characters "Paddlefoot" and "Spinner".
 She provided numerous voices and live-action lead-ins for The New Three Stooges and Space Angel animated series for Cambria Productions.